Character Reference Letters

 Bad Character Reference Letters

 Judges also reject an amateurish strategy that many defendants try: they seek character reference letters from people of high status.
-Yet Judge Bennett said that he doesn’t pay any attention to letters from “senators” or so forth unless there is truth.
+Yet Judge Bennett said that he doesn’t pay any attention to letters from “senators” or so forth unless there is the truth.
 All too often, he said, people of high stature may write character reference letters out of a sense of obligation, but not because they know anything about the defendant.

 The worst character reference letters imply an appropriate sentence length.
 Judges do not want anyone to tell them how to do their jobs.
-Many judges have resisted the federal sentencing guidelines because they believed that Congress should not influence a sentence length, because members of Congress do not know the facts about an individual defendant.
+Many judges have resisted the federal sentencing guidelines because they believed that Congress should not influence a sentence length because members of Congress do not know the facts about an individual defendant.
 Likewise, judges do not want friends and family members telling him about an appropriate sentence.
 Those people do not know all of the facts of the case, the law, or what constitutes an appropriate sentence.

 When thinking about character reference letters, start from the premise of what to avoid: